 After releasing several critically-acclaimed solo records, Ray decided to push his own musical boundaries by exploring the roots of folk music and applying them to modern jazz compositions.

 In 2004 he received the JUSFC Creative Artist Grant to study the folk music of Japan and develop compositions based on his experience living in the country.
 Since then, he has also travelled through Andalusia, Spain for intensive training of flamenco guitar, as well as Bali, Indonesia to study the complex rhythms of Balinese Gamelan.

 Recently he composed music for a short documentary about the refugee crisis in Europe with installation artist Ai Weiwei.
 This work titled, Laundromat, was premiered in New York City in 2016.

-Since moving from the states more than a decade ago, Ray's home has been in London, Berlin and Valencia, Spain where he now continues to compose and produce music.
+Since moving from the states nearly twenty years ago, Ray's home has been in Tokyo, London, Berlin and Valencia, Spain where he now continues to compose and produce music.

 Solo Group Recordings

 • Mi Ofrenda (2000)